 1. Routing and Managing the Traffic Flow

 Both devices are used to manage the traffic of the network between two or more distinct networks.
 But it can be achieved by applying for a minimum of two network cards in the device if the user is finding difficulties in regulating the traffic.
-In simple, gateway manages the traffic between two unidentical networks whereas routers manage the traffic flow of identical networks.
-For example, if the user has a Windows 2000 network runs by using TCP as its essential protocol.
-Since TCP is the primary protocol of the internet connection.
+In simple, gateway manages the traffic between two unidentical networks, whereas routers manage identical networks’ traffic flow.
+For example, if the user has a Windows 2000 network runs by using TCP as its essential protocol since TCP is the primary protocol of the internet connection.

-The router will check on the traffic directed for the localized network that doesn’t get disturbed to other parts of the network.
+The router will check on the localised network traffic that doesn’t get disturbed to other parts of the network.
 The directed traffic projected on the internet should not stay on it for the internet after the task completion.
-Routers can also perform segmentation of traffic on commercial networks.
+Routers can also perform the segmentation of traffic on commercial networks.
 It is helpful on huge networks when there is a mandate to limit the amount of traffic flow across the network.

 2. The Complexity of the Components

-The major difference between router and gateway is that the point of access is single in the gateway outside of the network. based on the criticality of the gateway, it either works as a server with the installed application of gateway or acts as a connecting device between many networks of the computer to others.
+The major difference between router and gateway is that the point of access is single in the gateway outside of the network.
+Based on the gateway’s criticality, it either works as a server with the installed application of the gateway or acts as a connecting device between many computer networks to others.
 If any network N wants to join the M network, the two networks should possess a gateway that gives as entry and exit endpoints for the networks to interact.
-Gateways are door to the network that defines the edges and boundaries of the network. whereas routers decide the minimum possible distance that data packets can transport from computer m to computer n.
+Gateways are the door to the network that defines the edges and boundaries of the network.
+Whereas routers decide the minimum possible distance that data packets can transport from computer m to computer n.

 3. Security of the Gateway and Router

 Routers need to be secluded from being crowded with huge data and heavy traffic.
 It is mandatory to be secured in a suitable way that congestion between the routing paths should be shortened, so many routing tables should be configured to map the process of data travel across the network.
 Whereas gateway is crucial, as it is an endpoint for the network, it should be secured highly to prevent from virus attack.
 Because the data passes through the gateway can be easily accessible.
-If a single router is flooded or conceded, the user can remove that particular router. so that the other router will decide the shortest possible path to fetch the data across a network.
-But in case if the user removes the gateway out it leads to the entire down of the network.
+If a single router is flooded or conceded, the user can remove that particular router so that the other router will decide the shortest possible path to fetch the data across a network.
+If the user removes the gateway out, it leads to the entire down of the network.

 4. Configuration of the Components